atosti/coc/README.md

 2. Graham Number
    * The Graham Number is a calculation to determine a fair value for a company's shares.
 Purchasing at or below this value is seen as ideal.
    * It is calculated as the sqrt(22.5 * EPS * BVPS).
-     * Sometimes CoC returns a negative value for the grahamn number.
+     * Sometimes CoC returns a negative value for the graham number.
 This means that either the EPS, the BVPS, or both are negative.
-     * This is considered a Weakness in the symbol, and indicates a need for manually examining these two values.
+       * This is considered a Weakness in the symbol, and indicates a need for manually examining these two values further.
 3. Dividend Yield
-   * Relative to the currently traded price, what percentage is payed out annually by the company.
+   * Relative to the currently traded price, what percentage of profits are payed out annually by the company.
 4. Sector
-   * A descriptor of which industry the company does business in
+   * A descriptor of which industry the company does business in.

 ### Running the Tests